-(1) The impacts of the selected financial variables
+(1) Impacts of the Selected Financial Variables

 Table 4 summarizes the estimation results of our binomial and trinomial probit models.
 To allow industry-specific factors, it reports the results with industrial dummies.
-Before looking at the bank health effects, we quickly check whether the selected financial variables have sensible impacts on probabilities of bankruptcies in the table.
-"Debt-asset ratio", "interest payments-output ratio", and "special losses-asset ratio" have positive impacts, while "profits-asset ratio" has negative impacts.
+Before looking at the bank health effects, we check whether the selected financial variables have sensible impacts on probabilities of bankruptcies in the table.
+"Debt-asset ratio," "interest payments-output ratio," and "special losses-asset ratio" have positive impacts, while "profits-asset ratio" has negative impacts.
 All of the impacts are statistically significant in increasing bankruptcy probability in the binomial probit model.
-The results are consistent with previous empirical evidence in that a firm is likely to have a larger default risk when it has larger debt-output ratio, larger interest payments, and smaller profits.
-Among the selected financial variables, "profits-asset ratio" had the largest impact in the magnitude and "debt-asset ratio" had the second largest.
+The results are consistent with previous empirical evidence in that a firm is likely to have a larger default risk when it has a larger debt-output ratio, larger interest payments, and smaller profits.
+Among the selected financial variables, "profits-asset ratio" had the largest impact in magnitude.
+"Debt-asset ratio" had the second-largest.

 Even in the trinomial probit model, "debt-asset ratio" and "interest payments-output ratio" are statistically significant in increasing bankruptcy probability for both reconstruction and liquidation purposes.
 "Debt-asset ratio" had a larger impact for liquidation purposes.
-Reflecting the fact that interest payments are suspended for troubled firms, "interest payments-output ratio", however, had a larger impact for reconstruction purposes.
+Reflecting the fact that interest payments are suspended for troubled firms, "interest payments-output ratio," however, had a larger impact for reconstruction purposes.
 "Special losses-asset ratio" is, in contrast, statistically significant only for liquidation purposes.
 This may imply that large capital losses were a source of liquidation for troubled firms.
 "Profits-asset ratio" had the largest impact in the magnitude.
-But reflecting the heterogeneous impacts, its significance level is marginal.
+But its significance level is marginal, which is a reflection of the heterogeneous impacts.

 As for the dummy variables, some of the industry dummies have statistically significant impacts.
-In particular, the dummy for construction industry always has a significantly positive impact, while that for transportation and communication industry always has a significantly negative impact.
-The dummy for unlisted banks is negative.
-However, its statistical significance level is marginal.
+In particular, the dummy for the construction industry always has a significantly positive impact, while those for the transportation and communication industries always have a significantly negative impact.
+The dummy for unlisted banks is positive but is not statistically significant.

-(2) The impacts of the alternative measures of bank health
+(2) The Impacts of the Alternative Measures of Bank Health

-More interesting results are observed when we look at the impacts of the three alternative measures of bank health: (i) ratios of NPLs, (ii) stock prices, and (iii) bank failures.
-It is easy to see that both NPL ratios and stock prices have expected impacts on borrower's probability of bankruptcy, even when observable characteristics relating to these borrower's financial variables are controlled for.
-That is, the coefficient of stock prices took negative sign, while those of NPL ratios took positive sign.
-This implies that the impaired bank health measures tightened bank's lending attitude and consequently increased borrowers' default risk in the late 1990s and the early 2000s.
+More interesting results are observed when we look at the impacts of the three alternative measures of bank health: (i) ratios of NPLs, (ii) a relative bank stock valuation, and (iii) bank failures.
+It is easy to see that both NPL ratios and stock valuation have expected impacts on a borrower's probability of bankruptcy, even when observable characteristics relating to these borrower's financial variables are controlled.
+That is, the coefficient of the stock valuation took a negative sign, while those of NPL ratios took a positive sign.
+This implies that the impaired bank health measures tightened the bank's lending attitude, and consequently increased the borrower's default risk in the late 1990s and early 2000s.

 Both of the NPL ratios before and after 1998 had statistically significant impacts in increasing probabilities in the binomial probit model.
-Solving the non-performing loans problems was regarded as one of important indicators to recover the confidence in the Japanese financial system.
-It is thus highly possible that the banks' attempts to improve these ratios increased the borrowers' default risk through tightening the banks' lending attitude.
-The alternative measures on NPL ratios, however, had different impacts in the trinomial probit model.
+Solving the non-performing loans problems was regarded as an important indicator to recover confidence in the

+Japanese financial system.
+It is thus highly possible that the banks' attempts to improve these ratios increased the borrowers' default risk through the tightening of lending.
+The alternative measures on NPL ratios, however, had different impacts in the trinomial probit model, although they always took expected sign.
 The NPL ratios before 1998 had significant impacts only for liquidation purposes, while the NPL ratios after 1998 had significant impacts only for reconstruction purposes.